nalsai/nalsai.de/content/en/blog/seichi/tsukihime/index.md

 ## Acknowledgments

-Thanks to 職業:魔法使い死亡 for their very comprehensive blog post on places from Tsukihime (in Japanese):
+Thanks to @harumukotan, the author of the website 職業:魔法使い死亡 for their very comprehensive blog post on places from Tsukihime (in Japanese):
 <https://dtman.info/seichijunrei-butaitanbou-tsukihime-shinjuku-ginza-hibiya-nakano-nerima-kamata-komae-koshigaya/>
 Check it out for more details, and check out their other posts as well!